scallopy/heituk/django_react_proj/client/README.md

     `resetState` (to refresh the table) and `toggle` (to close the modal), they’ll be created further

-    `editStudent` function works almost like the previous one, but calling our PUT operation
+    `editUser` function works almost like the previous one, but calling our PUT operation

-    The `defaultIfEmpty` function was created as an auxiliary function that’ll check the current value of each field in order to determine if they’re going to be filled with the value of the state (in case any exists, for editing) or not (when creating a new student)
+    The `defaultIfEmpty` function was created as an auxiliary function that’ll check the current value of each field in order to determine if they’re going to be filled with the value of the state (in case any exists, for editing) or not (when creating a new user)

     The `render` function will just compose our form with the help of reactstrap components.
-Nothing special here, except for the onSubmit property, which checks for a props’ property called students: if it does exist, the submit function will be for editing (the value was passed by the parent component); otherwise, it’s for creation.
+Nothing special here, except for the onSubmit property, which checks for a props’ property called users: if it does exist, the submit function will be for editing (the value was passed by the parent component); otherwise, it’s for creation.

     - NewUserModal.js
-    - StudentList.js
+    - UserList.js
     - ConfirmRemovalModal.js
     - Home.js

 ## Available Scripts